 FII China was established in 2003 and works closely with the Canada Wood Group offices in Shanghai and Beijing, China.
-FII India was established in 2014 and includes staff of the Canada Wood Group.
-FII Vietnam was established in 2017 with a small team conducting early-stage market research and outreach.
+FII India was established in 2014 and FII Vietnam was established in 2017 and includes staff of the Canada Wood Group.